LLC vs Trust: Everything You Need to Know

 In the event the owner or member of the LLC passes away, the interest in the LLC passes through estate probate and is considered an asset of the estate.
 It's also possible to structure the LLC so the founder owns a small portion while the family members own the rest and keep managerial control in accordance with the operating agreement until the owner passes away.
 An LLC can be structured to prevent personal creditors of the owners of the LLC from taking ownership of the LLC in order to satisfy outstanding debt.
 Creditors have the right to attach any distributions made by the LLC, but owners can make the decision whether the LLC makes a distribution of assets or not.

 The best decision to make is to talk to a lawyer and discuss the needs of the family prior to forming a trust or LLC.
 The disadvantages of an LLC may outweigh those of a trust and vice-versa.
 Someone who wants to make sure that their assets are given to a specific heir may be better off forming a trust while someone who wants to protect assets from creditors may find an LLC is the superior option.
 A lawyer can help the family decide which option makes the most sense and offers the most protection and benefits to all involved.

 If you need help with forming a trust or an LLC, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.